pingcap/docs/sql-statements/sql-statement-with.md

 ## MySQL compatibility

-* In strict mode, when the data length recursively calculated exceeds the data length of the seed part, TiDB will return a warning while MySQL will return an error.
-In non-strict mode, the behavior of TiDB is consistent with that of MySQL.
+* In the strict mode, when the data length recursively calculated exceeds the data length of the seed part, TiDB returns a warning while MySQL returns an error.
+In the non-strict mode, the behavior of TiDB is consistent with that of MySQL.
 * The data type for recursive CTE is determined by the seed part.
 The data type of the seed part is not completely consistent with MySQL in some cases (such as functions).
-* In the case of multiple UNION / UNION ALL, MySQL does not allow UNION to be followed by UNION ALL, TiDB does.
+* In the case of multiple `UNION` / `UNION ALL` operators, MySQL does not allow `UNION` to be followed by `UNION ALL`, but TiDB does.
 * If there is a problem with the definition of a CTE, TiDB will report an error, while MySQL will not if the CTE is not referred.

 ## See also